kesarion/angular2-air-datepicker/README.md

 > * **hourStep**: number = 1;
 >
-> Number of hours the hour slider will jump at a time when moved.
+> The number of hours the hour slider will move at a time when dragged.

 > * **minuteStep**: number = 1;
 >
-> Number of minutes the minute slider will jump at a time when moved.
+> The number of minutes the minute slider will move at a time when dragged.

 > * **enabledDateRanges**: DateRange[];
 >